The Qing Dynasty

 The Jurchens, Mongols and a Ming army swept south in 1644, and the Qing Dynasty began.

 Beginning of the Qing Empire (1644–1722)

-Emperor Shunzhi who was a child was named the first emperor of the dynasty.
-It took about another 20 years for the Manchus to defeat the rest of the Ming forces who had strongholds in the south and on Formosa.
-Dorgon was the regent for the child emperor.
-One of his actions that helped the empire to quickly stabilize and prosper was that he largely reappointed Ming officials to their imperial posts.
 The Manchus did not destroy Beijing and decimate the population as was commonly done.
-Perhaps this was because Wu Sangui and many other Ming officials had already sided with him.
-In this way, he persuaded other Ming officials and military leaders to surrender to him.
+Perhaps this was because Wu Sangui and many other Ming officials had already sided with them.
+In this way, the Manchus persuaded other Ming officials and military leaders to surrender to them.

 Emperor Kangxi (1661–1722)

 After Emperor Shunzhi's death, the Emperor Kangxi (1654–1722) became the ruler.
 He had one of the longest reigns in dynastic history.
 Like Kublai Khan at the beginning of the Yuan Dynasty, and Zhu Yuanzhang in the beginning of the Ming Dynasty, during his long rule he set the policy direction for the empire and stabilized it.

 The Kangxi Emperor was seven years old when he became an emperor, but regents ruled the empire in his place.
 When he was 15, he had a regent named Oboi imprisoned.
 In this way, he started ruling himself when he was 15.
 He was known as a very hardworking emperor.

 Emperor Kangxi faced a big crisis for his own survival almost as soon as he became an emperor.
 Wu Sangui (1612–1678) who earlier had helped the Qing conquer the empire and others rebelled in 1673.